 What can birth workers, mental health practitioners, bereaved parents, and activists do to better understand and respond to the pain of pregnancy/infant loss compounded by the pain of racism?

-This advanced 8-hour training ~ presented live and recorded ~ is designed to support you in your journey of better understanding the intersection of pregnancy and/or infant loss and race.
+This advanced 8-hour training will be offered in February 2022 ~ presented live and recorded.
+This training is designed to support you in your journey of better understanding the intersection of pregnancy and/or infant loss and race.

 Though recommended, one need not have taken the basic level Holding Space for Pregnancy Loss to participate in this advanced training.